mahim99/Programming-Questions-on-C-/README.md

 # Programming Questions on C++
+# Scenario Based Questions:
-# Q1:
+Q1:
-It is a Scenario Based question which asks the programmer to calculate the circumference of a circle without using any libraries for rounding off and manipulation.\
+Calculate the circumference of a circle without using any libraries for rounding off and manipulation.\
 The program requirements are as follows:\
 •	The program should prompt the user to enter the radius of the circle.\
 •	The program should then prompt the user to enter the precision (number of decimal places) required for the circumference.\